nusenu/ContactInfo-Information-Sharing-Specification/README.md

 This field is an URL pointing to the website of the operator / organization operating the relay.
 The URL MUST be consistent across all relays of an operator.
 The URL MUST point to an operator specific domain (non-shared).
-The provided domain in the URL is verified using the verifymethod described bellow.
+The provided domain in the URL is verified using the verify method described bellow (`verifymethod` field).
 The operatorurl SHOULD be ignored if verification does not succeed.
-For tools and websites that display the operatorurl field and implement this specification:
-Users MUST be able to tell verified operatorurls from unverified operatorurls.
+Users MUST be able to tell verified operatorurls from unverified operatorurls in tools or websites implementing this specification.

 In cases where operators do not have a website, this field can be used to specify a DNS domain only.
 In that case "http(s)://" is ommitted.